timgcavell/nextim/_posts/2020/02/ban_git_pull.md

 The merits of merging or rebasing pull requests into the target branch is another argument and up to the people managing the repository.
 But I don’t see any reason to merge the target branch into your feature branch.
 Code moves from a feature branch into the target, not the other direction.
 So what do I do when I want to bring the latest code into my feature branch?
 Rebase, never merge.

 ### Commands
 My general development process usually looks like this:

-`git fetch # Get the latest changes from the server`
+    # Get the latest changes from the server
+    git fetch

-`git checkout origin/main # Checkout the latest commit on main`
+    # Checkout the latest commit on main
+    git checkout origin/main

-`git checkout -b feature/foo # Create and checkout my feature branch`
+    # Create and checkout my feature branch
-*Make code changes*
+    git checkout -b feature/foo

+    # Make code changes

-`git commit # Commit changes to the local repository`
+    # Commit changes to the local repository
+    git commit

-`git push --set-upstream origin feature/foo # Sync branch with the remote repository`
+    # Sync branch with the remote repository
+    git push --set-upstream origin feature/foo

 If main has moved ahead of me during development I’ll get the latest changes and place my code on top of them:

-`git fetch`
+    git fetch

-`git rebase origin/main # Put my commits on top of main`
+    # Put my commits on top of main
+    git rebase origin/main

-`git push -f # Force push my branch to the server`
+    # Force push my branch to the server
+    git push -f

 A few things may stand out about this process: